-Since my birthday, April 27th I launched my account with the website Darkroom.
-My url is www.esgvisuals.darkroom.tech It’s a very easy way for artists to get their work out there for people to purchase.
-I decided to use Darkroom as my friend Austin Paz also uses it for his photography and he gave me good reviews.
-So far prints have been selling fairly well.
-Darkroom does all of the backend work and all I have to do is upload my photos.
-You can choose from a variety of print options, from plain paper prints, to metal prints, canvas prints and framed prints.
-All feedback has been positive so far from my customers, so I don’t plan on stopping any time soon.
+Since my birthday, April 27th, I launched my account with the website Darkroom.
+My URL is www.esgvisuals.darkroom.tech It’s a straightforward way for artists to get their work out there for people to purchase.
+I decided to use Darkroom as my friend Austin Paz also uses it for his photography, and he gave me good reviews.
+So far, prints have been selling fairly well.
+Darkroom does all of the backend work, and all I have to do is upload my photos.
+You can choose from various print options, from plain paper prints to metal prints, canvas prints, and framed prints.
+All feedback has been positive so far from my customers, so I don’t plan to stop anytime soon.

 Where do you want to take your photography in the future?

-My plan is to continue to focus on shooting skating.
-I’m going to make some opportunities for myself as I do not want to rely on the industry/skate companies to help accomplish my photography goals.
+I plan to continue to focus on shooting skating.
+I will make some opportunities for myself as I do not want to rely on the industry/skate companies to help accomplish my photography goals.
 Maybe a magazine, who knows!

 Steve Babcock, Taylor Kobryn, Ian Copp, Dave Ghent, Cameron Talbott (left) – Taylor Kobryn (right)